neura-sx/graphene-book/README.md

-# Technical Guide to Graphene
+# Developer's Guide to Graphene

-Let's learn about Graphene
+Let's learn how to implement new features in the Graphene code-base.

 ---